First time flying an airplane? No problem.

 You will also need to at your earliest convenience:

 • Purchase your study materials.
-We have a recommended list of materials for each pilot rating, but your flight instructor first about any course specific materials.
+We have a recommended list of materials for each pilot rating, so speak with your flight instructor first about any course specific materials.

 The ground school portion of your flight training involves providing you with the aeronautical knowledge necessary to understand how airplanes work and operate, the environment in which airplanes fly, and federal regulations related to flying as a pilot.
 We understand that our students have different learning styles and time constraints, so we offer a few different modes of providing ground instruction that best suits your individual needs.
 Ground school programs can be taken via self-paced interactive software, conducted in one-on-one ground lesson with your instructor, or a hybrid of both.
 Once your ground schooling is complete you’ll be prepared to take the airmen knowledge exam, which is required prior to taking your final practical test checkride to get your pilot certificate.

 Flight Instruction and Solo Flight